 - To the west is the Strait of Gibraltar separating Europe from Africa and joining the Mediterranean to the Atlantic Ocean.
-The Bay of Biscay, the English Channel, and the North Sea are pars of the Atlantic Ocean.
+The Bay of Biscay, the English Channel, and the North Sea are parts of the Atlantic Ocean.

-- Baltic Sea with two branches – Gulf of Bothnia and the Gulf of Finland is an inlet in the north.
+- Baltic Sea with two branches – the Gulf of Bothnia and the Gulf of Finland is an inlet in the north.
 The Arctic Ocean to the north has a bay called the White Sea.

-- The peninsula of Greece, known as the Balkan Peninsula and Italy extends into the Mediterranean Sea.
+- The peninsula of Greece, known as the Balkan Peninsula, and Italy extends into the Mediterranean Sea.

-- In the south-west is the Iberian Peninsula which is made up of Spain and Portugal.
+- In the southwest is the Iberian Peninsula which is made up of Spain and Portugal.

-- In the north-west is the Scandinavian, Peninsula consisting of Norway and Sweden.
+- In the northwest is the Scandinavian, Peninsula consisting of Norway and Sweden.

 Physical Divisions of Europe